RainerAtSpirit/raineratspirit.github.com/_posts/2013-01-19-more-about-rest-in-sharepoint.md

 Hopefully Microsoft will deliver two things in the near future:

   1. provide $metadata for `_api` -> this will make `_api` a real  OData v3 provider

   2. lift the requirements for the app store.
 Come on guys IE8 is outdated and you've already got two newer releases out there!

-Regardless if Microsoft will fulfill my small wish list or not, luckily you can get JayData running on SharePoint 2010 and SharePoint 2013 by using `_vti_bin/listdata.svc` as of today.
+but regardless if Microsoft will fulfill my small wish list or not, luckily you can get JayData running on SharePoint 2010 and SharePoint 2013 by using `_vti_bin/listdata.svc` as of today.

  In order to get you started here are links to two example sites that will allow you to get hands-on.
 Both require